cryptonative-ch/vlToken/README.md

 * A 3/5 multisig is used
 * Candidates have to be members
 * Candidates for the multisig have to send 1000 TOKEN to the treasury
-* The 15 Candidates with the most votes are eligible
+* The 15 candidates with the most votes are eligible
 * Out of the 15 candidates 5 are randomly drawn for the multisig

 ### Replacment on multisig